unixDev197U/cs326-final-chi/project_docs/final.md

 - Create: The create endpoint for our project creates a new user with no exercise volume and default values for non-required parameters.
 - Read: The read endpoint for our project reads the user data
 - Update: The update endpoint for our project updates the object with user data
 - Delete: The delete endpoint for our project delete the object

 # Database:
+## Schema:
+- name: String (Required)
+- email: String (Required)
+- password: String (Required)
+- dob: String (Required)
+- sex: String (Required)
+- weight: Number
+- height: String
+- exercises: mongoose.Schema.Types.Exercise
+- accountedCreated: Date

+Passwords are encrypted using bcryptjs

 # URL Routes/Mappings:
 ## Indices

 * [Default](#default)